CSE512-14W/a3-moreau-ujaved/README.md

 ## Running Instructions

-Our visualization is web based and can be accessed directly here: http://tmoreau89.github.io/
+Our visualization is web based and can be accessed directly here: http://a3-moreau-ujaved.github.io/

-To deploy the visualization, download the a3.html file along with the movies.csv data set at http://cse512-14w.github.io/a3-moreau-ujaved/ and run `python -m SimpleHTTPServer 9000` and access this from http://localhost:9000/.
+To deploy the visualization, download the a3.html file along with the movies.csv data by running  `git clone https://github.com/CSE512-14W/a3-moreau-ujaved.git` and run `python -m SimpleHTTPServer 9000` and access this from http://localhost:9000/.
+You may have to rename a3.html to index.html.

 ## Development Process